jpmorris/data_science_consultant_lessons/lectures/016-anomaly_detection/001-anomaly-detection-primer.md

   - It is true that `scikit.neighbors` does have a `NearestNeighbors` class that can be used unsupervised, but this uses different algorithms than KNN: BallTree, KDTree, and brute-force `scikit.metrics.pairwise`.
-- KNN doesn't train at all, it simply memorizes, there for it is called a non-generalizing supervised model
+- KNN doesn't train at all, it simply memorizes, therefore it is called a non-generalizing supervised model

 - Advantages: